 That number can be difficult to pin down, as there are many variables.
 It can be informative to budget (we don’t) or track spending (we have), but this year’s spending might not look like last year’s, and could be entirely different than what we will end up spending in retirement.

-Fortunately, there are a number of categories in which your annual expenses can be expected to drop when you give up the day (and sometimes night) job.
+Fortunately, there are a number of categories in which your annual expenses can be expected to drop when you give up the day (and sometimes night) job, as I have done as of August, 2019.
 Presenting:

 The Top 5 Expenses that Go Down in Retirement

 Commuting costs many of us not only time, but money, and perhaps more money than we realize.
 I tend to think of the cost of driving in terms of the price of gasoline, but that ignores so many periodic expenses, including but not limited to oil changes, new tires, brake work, and repairs stemming from collisions with reckless deer.